nextcloud/documentation/user_manual/user_2fa.rst

 Using two-factor authentication
 ===============================

-Ttwo-factor authentication (2FA) is a way to protect your Nextcloud account against unauthorized access.
+Two-factor authentication (2FA) is a way to protect your Nextcloud account against unauthorized access.
 It works by requiring two different 'proofs' of your identity.
 For example, *something you know* (like a password) and *something you have* like a physical key.
 Typically, the first factor is a